-Tailscale Peer Relays became generally available on February 18, 2026, marking a significant milestone for organizations seeking true peer-to-peer (P2P) networking capabilities.
+Tailscale Peer Relays became generally available on February 18, 2026, giving organizations a way to keep relayed traffic inside their own infrastructure.
 This feature enables devices within a Tailscale network (tailnet) to act as high-throughput relay servers when direct connections fail due to restrictive NATs or firewalls.
 Unlike Tailscale’s global DERP (Designated Encrypted Relay for Packets) servers, peer relays run on your own infrastructure, delivering significantly lower latency and higher throughput while maintaining end-to-end encryption.
+The feature is the work of the same team behind Tailscale’s broader infrastructure ambitions, including co-founder David Crawshaw’s solo-stack cloud project.

 What Are Tailscale Peer Relays?